Skip to content

 • 2 biotechnology application and innovation courses

-• Genetown applied active learning course (see on-campus experience)
+• Genetown applied active learning elective (see on-campus experience)

 • 1 business cross-train elective